 Would you like more information about time management?
 Would you like to discuss the everyday student life in a state of emergency?
 Could a planned meeting with a student counsellor help structure your day?

-Remember that you can contact our counsellors per phone or Skype.
+Remember that you can talk to our counsellors on campus, or per Teams or phone.
 Read more about the service here.